 Resources and Downloads

 Our newsletter, The Inquiry, is released twice a year.
 See below to view and download each!
-(Views best in Safari or Firefox)
+Views best in Firefox and Safari.

 Get a jump start on the new year!
 Every year in the International Bulletin of Mission Research we present an annual snapshot of global Christianity, a one-page version of which can be downloaded for free here.
-The table provides a statistical overview of the world’s 2.4 billion Christians and their activities.
-This year we are highlighting the 500th anniversary of the Protestant Reformation.
+The table provides a statistical overview of the world’s 2.5 billion Christians and their activities.